i-MSCP/plugins/incubator/RoundcubePlugins/README.md

 **archive**

 	Archive plugin adds a new button to the Roundcube toolbar to move messages to an (user selectable) archive folder.
-	The button will only appear after the user configured the Archive folder on the Roundcube setting 'Special Folders'.
+	The button will only appear after the user configured the Archive folder.

+	Roundcube user config: Settings -> Preferences -> Special Folders -> Archive

+**calendar**

+	Calendar plugin is a full calendar for Roundcube.

+	Roundcube user config: Settings -> Preferences -> Calendar

 **contextmenu**

 	Adds context menus to the message list, folder list and address book.
 	Possibility to mark mails as read/unread, delete, reply and forward mails.

+**dkimstatus**

+	Displays the DKIM Signature status of each mail in Roundcube.

 **emoticons**

 	Emoticons inserts nice smileys and other emoticons when the appropriate text representations e.g. :-) are discovered in the mail text.

+**logon_page**

+	Allows to display additional information (HTML code block) at logon page.
+	Configuration: Put your content into the file config-templates/logon_page/logon_page.html It will be parsed by Roundcube templates engine, so you can use all template features (tags).

 **managesieve**

 	Allows the user to manage his sieve mail rules.
 Uses the Managesieve protocol.
 	For this plugin you need Dovecot 2 on your system (please check INSTALLATION section).

+	Roundcube user config: Settings -> Filters

 **newmail_notifier**

 	Can notify on new mails by focusing browser window and changing favicon, playing a sound and displaying desktop notification (using webkitNotifications feature).

+	Roundcube user config: Settings -> Preferences -> Mailbox View

+**pdfviewer**

+	Roundcube inline pdf viewer.

 **pop3fetcher**

 	Plugin pop3fetcher allows to add pop3 accounts and automatically fetch emails from them.

+	Roundcube user config: Settings -> Preferences -> Other Accounts

+**tasklist**

+	Task management plugin for Roundcube.

 **zipdownload**

 	Adds an option to download all attachments of a message in one zip file.